 ttfautohint provides a 99% automated hinting process and a platform for finely hand-hinting the last 1%.
-It is ideal for web fonts and supports many scripts: Latin, Greek, Cyrillic, Arabic, Bengali, Devanagari, Hebrew, Khmer, Myanmar, Telugu, Thai, with more to come in future releases.
+It is ideal for web fonts and supports many scripts: Latin, Greek, Arabic, Devanagari, Hebrew, Khmer, Myanmar, Thai, and many more.

 I've just released version 1.5, which mainly brings support for some new scripts: Khmer, Mynamar, and Bengali (and more Indic scripts to come in the next release).
 Information on other changes and bugfixes can be found in the release notes.